 On the other hand, starting the year off strong with Dry January could have lasting benefits: A study of those who went a month without alcohol found themselves drinking less for the next six months.7 And within the same study, 9 in 10 people saved money, 7 in 10 slept better, and 3 in 5 people lost weight!

 So what do you have to lose?
-Going alcohol-free may help boost your weight loss and potentially even help you feel better from head to toe.
+Trying No Drink January may help boost your weight loss and potentially even help you feel better from head to toe.
 Talk about a great, healthy way to kick off the new year!

-Looking to practice other healthy habits in 2020?
+Looking to practice other healthy habits in the new year?
 Jenny Craig can help: Get started on your journey toward better health and weight loss by browsing our delicious menus!

 Leslie Barrie has a health writing and editing background, and holds her master's degree from Columbia University Graduate Journalism School.
 Over the past 10 years, she has worked at various magazines in New York City, such as Woman's Day, Health, Seventeen, and more.
 When she's not writing about health, she likes living it — she enjoys running, hiking, swimming, and yoga (even though she's not the best at it, it helps her to relax!).